The New Price Is Right (1994 game show): Personnel

 Doug Davidson, who was already well-known for his role as Paul Williams on the CBS soap opera The Young and the Restless, hosted this syndicated series.
 Burton Richardson, who had previously served as the announcer for The Arsenio Hall Show, was the announcer.
 Julie Lynn Cialini, Ferrari Farris, and Lisa Stahl were the three prize models.

-Several then-current and former production personnel from the CBS network version of The Price Is Right also served roles on this version, former daytime series producer Jay Wolpert served as executive producer in this version alongside Andy Felsher (the son of long-time Family Feud producer Howard Felsher).
-Felsher also served as the director of the series while then-current daytime producers Phillip W. Rossi and Kathy Greco also reprised their producer roles.
+Several then-current and former production personnel from the CBS network version of The Price Is Right also served roles on this version, former daytime series producer Jay Wolpert (who originally left the show in 1978) served as executive producer in this version alongside Andy Felsher (the son of long-time Family Feud producer Howard Felsher).
+Felsher also served as the director of the series while then-current daytime producer Phillip W. Rossi and Kathy Greco served as producers in this version.
+(Greco would go on to be a producer on the daytime series in 2008, a role she would hold until 2011.)

 The New Price Is Right was a production of Mark Goodson Productions, and was distributed by Paramount Domestic Television.
 The program, like the daytime series, was taped at Television City in Los Angeles, California.